mvysny/mvysny.github.io/_posts/2023-11-28-vaadin-is-push-connected.md

 the client-side Vaadin javascript sends heartbeats to the server periodically, as described in [Application Lifecycle: UI Expiration](https://vaadin.com/docs/latest/advanced/application-lifecycle#application.lifecycle.ui-expiration).

-Therefore, to increase the probability of knowing whether websocket pipe is actually alive, you can increase the heartbeat frequency to 1 heartbeat every minute, then checking the value of `ui.getInternals().getLastHeartbeatTimestamp()`: if the difference between the current timestamp is less than a minute, the websocket pipe can be considered "up".
+Therefore, to increase the probability of knowing accurately whether websocket pipe is actually alive, you can increase the heartbeat frequency to 1 heartbeat every minute, then checking the value of `ui.getInternals().getLastHeartbeatTimestamp()`: if the difference between the current timestamp is less than a minute, the websocket pipe can be considered "up".

+You can never be 100% sure, but with the heartbeat frequency of 1 minute, you can be reasonably sure.